amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 # Sailor

-Meet Sailor, a standalone vanilla `js`, Wordpress pages transitions loader condensed in a 1.6 kilobytes, one-line of code.
+Meet Sailor, a vanilla `.js` standalone, Wordpress pages transitions loader, condensed in a 1.6 kilobytes, one-line of code.

 ## Installation